Relintai/pandemonium_engine_docs/modules/ui_extensions.md

 An `inputEventKey` implementation, that matches actions exactly.

-For example with the default godot implementation if you have an action that gets triggered with the key `E` then `Ctrl-E` will also trigger it.
+For example with the default pandemonium implementation if you have an action that gets triggered with the key `E` then `Ctrl-E` will also trigger it.

 This has the side effect, that if you bind an action to `E`, and an another one to `Ctrl-E`,